 You may consider limiting or stopping the use of the following hair products to ease your hair fall:

-If you absolutely need to style hair using dryers or heated combs, make sure to thoroughly dry hair first before applying heat.
+If you need to style hair using dryers or heated combs, thoroughly dry hair before applying heat.
 Also, use the lowest heat settings in styling your hair.

 UK hair loss clinics report skyrocketing statistics about hair loss in the country.
-1/3 of men over the age of 25 already struggle with hair loss problems.
+1/3 of men over 25 already struggle with hair loss problems.
 Around 40% of women face the same dilemma.
-And since hair loss increases as one age, the numbers rise to a prevalence rate of 70% of men aged 70 years old and above.
+And since hair loss increases as one ages, the numbers rise to a prevalence rate of 70% of men aged 70 and above.
 And 39% of men lose hair altogether.

 Here are the three common types of hair loss prevalent in the UK today:

 A person needs to undergo physical examinations conducted by a physician and dermatologist.
 They can determine the root cause of hair loss through this.
-Lifestyle changes and medications may then be prescribed once the physicians point out the main cause of your hair loss.
+Lifestyle changes and medications may then be prescribed once the physicians point out your hair loss's primary cause.

-Hair loss causes may take a bit of time to be determined fully.
-For instance, if the physician suspects an autoimmune disorder behind the hair loss, he may send the patient for biopsy – obtaining a small amount of skin from the patient and testing it in a lab to look for possible causation of hair loss.
-Biopsy is just among the many possible alternative diagnostic methods your doctor may perform if he suspects a medical condition underlying your hair loss problem.
+Hair loss causes may take a bit of time to be determined thoroughly.
+For instance, if the physician suspects an autoimmune disorder behind the hair loss, he may send the patient for a biopsy – obtaining a small amount of skin from the patient and testing it in a lab to look for possible causation of hair loss.
+A biopsy is one of the many possible alternative diagnostic methods your doctor may use if he suspects a medical condition underlying your hair loss problem.

-Over-the-counter medications such as topical creams and gels are usually the treatment of choice for managing hair loss.
+Over-the-counter medications such as topical creams and gels are usually used to manage hair loss.
 These remedies are directly rubbed into the scalp to promote hair growth and stop excessive shedding.
-Prescription oral medications may also be an option if your hair loss is worse than usual.
-However, these oral medications may have unpleasant side effects that may not feel worthy of tolerating just to bring back lost hair.
+Prescription oral medications may also be an option if your hair loss worsens.
+However, these oral medications may have unpleasant side effects that may not feel worth tolerating to bring back lost hair.

 Severe forms of hair loss may require hair transplant surgery.
-This procedure involves small plugs of skin with a few hair strands being moved to bald parts of the scalp.
+This procedure involves small plugs of skin with a few hair strands moving to bald parts of the scalp.
 The surgery can be costly and runs the risk of having patchy hair growth and scarring in the future.

 Another treatment option for severe hair loss is micro-pigmentation.
-It is a cosmetic technique involving a tattoo that closely resembles a shaved or clipped hairstyle.
+It is a cosmetic technique involving a tattoo closely resembling a shaved or clipped hairstyle.
 The tattoo is then carefully applied to the balding head.

 Proper treatment may reverse or completely resolve hair loss.
-However, inherited hair loss may be more challenging to treat and mplete success in reversing the condition may not be fully achieved.
+However, inherited hair loss may be more challenging to treat, and complete success in reversing the condition may not be fully achieved.